Kyle Isbel Player Props: Royals vs. Angels

 Kyle Isbel At The Plate

-- Isbel has had a base hit in nine of 15 games this year, and multiple hits once.
+- Isbel has picked up a hit in 10 games this year (62.5%), including one multi-hit game.

-- In 15 games played this season, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.